 University of Mary Hardin-Baylor is a private, religious school in a small town setting in Belton, Texas.
 Mary Hardin-Baylor was founded in 1845 and now enrolls around 3,876 students a year, including 3,379 undergrads.
-Mary Hardin-Baylor provides housing for up to 2,060 students.
+Mary Hardin-Baylor offers on-campus housing for up to 2,060 students.
 The majority of students live on campus but first-year students are not required to live in the dorms.

 There are many ways for students to get involved at Mary Hardin-Baylor!
 Love music or performing?
 Sing in a chorus